MiladSoltanalipour/concrete_strength_prediction/README.md

 Mean concrete compressive strength at 28 days, Age of the concrete in days, and Coefficient depending on the cement type.

-The advantage of this program is that the dates can be picked by a calendar widget.
+The advantage of this program is that you can select the dates by a calendar widget.

 ![Alt text](CSP_Screen_shot_2.PNG)